Some people have asked me what my book is about.

 I have three over-arching objectives for writing this book about the continual intimacy – awkwardness relationship between the P&C insurance industry and technology:

 - Amplify a persistent truth: Amplify the truth that insurers have always applied technology, and will always apply technology to get-and-keep customers.
 Insurers were using technology during the time of the Code of King Hammurabi BCE.
 There is nothing new in the continual but unrealistic demands of investors in insurance startups or younger generations for incumbent insurers to adapt new(er) technology applications.
+Every type of insurance firm – reinsurer, primary insurer, broker, MGA, MGU, independent insurance agency – remains an insurance firm and only an insurance firm.
+Technology doesn’t transform an insurance firm into any type of technology firm.

 - Use a lens of P&C insurance commerce, and data and analytics perspectives: Discuss ways that insurers do or could apply technology using a lens of different commerce perspectives – risk landscape, customer, carrier, product development, channel management, and claim management – as well as data and analytics perspectives.